Free your school from the grip of the single-use waste monster!

 - Spread the word about the program on campus by making posters and posting these flyers (How To Pack a Trash Free Lunch and Pack This Not That flyers) around school, on your school’s website or in an online school newsletter.

-5. Educate Your Parents
+5. Educate Parents

-6. Measure Your Impact
+6. Count Your Success!

 Using your Trash Free Lunch Audit worksheet, pick a date to audit your school’s lunches again.